Nevada Family Arrested After Viral Racial Incident in Virginia City

 Miller reacts by stating that the hanging tree is in Johnson’s backyard.

 In the video, Miller’s wife, Janis, touches Johnson’s arm and directs him away from the garage where the initial dispute happened.
-Johnson described it as an attack and urged for charges chased.
+Johnson described it as an attack and urged that charges be filed.

 “I want them prosecuted.
 That’s the justice I want: them charged.
 And I want to clarify that this will not be acceptable in Virginia City, Nevada.
-It will not accept here.
+It will not be accepted here.
 “It’s not going to be accepted anywhere,” he said.

 Hot August Nights criticized the Millers’ actions and permanently banned them from the yearly event.